dkpats/CS50Lectures/Lecture3Django/Lecture3Django.md

     >
     >`...`

-    - this might be read as:
+    This might be read as:

     > *The server processed your request used HTTP version 1.1, and your response code is 200, or, "OK".
 The information here is text/html, so render it accordingly.*

-    - **the key is to think about the web in terms of requests and responses**
+- the key is to think about the web in terms of requests and responses

 ### [4:59 - Django][3]
 - Django is a prebuilt web framwork that takes a lot of the nitty gritty work out and allows us to write python code to quickly build web applications